Bmi Doctors

 Hypothyroidism Symptoms:

-• Slow Heart Rate: A heart rate slower than normal.
+• Slow Heart Rate: Reduced heart rate.

 Hyperthyroidism Symptoms:

-• Tremors: Shaking hands or fingers.
+• Tremors: Shaky hands or fingers.

 Specific Signs to Watch for in Semaglutide Users